owena11/papers/ml_interpretation/NetDissect-cvpr-2017.md

    properties of networks.
  - BatchNorm reduces the interpretability of the networks.
- - Self Supervised networks separate less semantic classes than fully supervised labels, however components required for the task seems to appear.
+ - Self Supervised networks separate less semantic classes than fully supervised labels, however components required for the pre-text task seems to appear.

 ~ TBC - sure there is more but difficult to list on first reading, will update after paper discussion ~

-~ Didn't understand the Human experiments, need to re-read ~
+_After paper discusion_:
+Human experiments test concensus of between disection labelling from a human annotation and the labelling from the broden IOU.
+Testing participants agreement with the labelling associatedwith the disection.
+There is a notable increase in agreement between human labels form the broden IOU labels.

 Comment: This paper presents an very complete set of experiments, that is